-For all or parts of the TRM the Twinning Review Expert can be assisted and accompanied by a team of persons who were involved in the project concerned:
+For all or parts of the TRM, the Twinning Review Expert can be assisted and accompanied by a team of people who were involved in the project concerned:

-- the RTA, who should always be associated to the TRM; - the Beneficiary RTA counterpart; - the Member State PL (when appropriate and if available); - the Beneficiary country PL (or the official who might have replaced him/her in the same position); - the task manager of the EUD and/or of the CFCU/PAO who followed the project or the sector involved (or the person who might have replaced him/her in the same position).
+- the RTA, who should always be associated to the TRM; - the Beneficiary RTA counterpart; - the Member State PL (when appropriate and if available); - the Beneficiary country PL (or the official who might have replaced him/her in the same position); - the task manager of the EUD and/or of the Contracting Authority who followed the project or the sector involved (or the person who might have replaced him/her in the same position).

-In the situation that the former RTA and/or the Beneficiary country RTA counterpart is/are not available, these will be replaced on a case by case basis by the IBU in close consultation with the Member State lead PL and the Beneficiary country having implemented the project being reviewed.
+In the situation that the former RTA and/or the Beneficiary country RTA counterpart is/are not available, these will be replaced on a case-by-case basis by the IBU in close consultation with the Member State lead PL and the Beneficiary country having implemented the project under review.

-The Twinning Review Expert is responsible for preparing the Reporting Form.
-The Reporting Form, which the Twinning Review Expert timely distributes to all members of the TRM Team, re-calls the project's mandatory results/outputs and (if applicable other deliverables) and the recommendations as in the final report.
-The Twinning Review Expert drafts the review report.
+The Twinning Review Expert is responsible for preparing the Twinning Review Mission Report.
+The Report, which the Twinning Review Expert timely distributes to all members of the TRM Team, recalls the project's mandatory results/outputs and (if applicable other deliverables) and the recommendations as in the final report.
+The Twinning Review Expert drafts the report.

-A set of guidelines and the template of the Reporting Form are available on the Twinning web-page: https://ec.europa.eu/neighbourhood-enlargement/tenders/twinning_en
+A set of guidelines and the template of the Report are available on the Twinning webpage: https://ec.europa.eu/neighbourhood-enlargement/tenders/twinning_en

-TRMs are organised as TAIEX15 events with the cost covered by the TAIEX budget.
+TRMs are organised as TAIEX13 events with the costs covered by the TAIEX budget.
 Should a RTA currently implementing a Twinning project be made available by this project, only the travel and daily subsistence costs will be covered by TAIEX.
-The request to launch a TRM is initiated by the relevant EUD and/or other entities involved with evaluating results of EU assistance.
+The request to launch a TRM is initiated by the relevant EUD and/or other entities involved with evaluating the results of EU assistance.
 The final reports produced by TRM will be included in a database of assessments and accessible to all those involved in the implementation of the project.